publiccodenet/blog/_posts/2021-06-08-product-management-in-open-source.md

 > "There are still many things we need to learn and try out.
 Slowly but surely it’s becoming clear what everyone is working on, what the greatest common denominator is and where the parties can work together on further development.
 This model works extremely well but also has its challenges.
 Each product owner has several responsibilities within her own municipality.
 It is sometimes difficult to free up time.
 There is also a difference in knowledge between the different product owners.
 The decentralized nature also has its challenges.
 We all share the responsibility but sometimes there is still a need for someone to facilitate the process and help it along."

-## Together where possible, alone if necessary.
+## Together where possible, alone if necessary

 One of the advantages of open source is that even in a community you don't have to wait for each other to get things done.
 Suppose you need a dashboard functionality or a special integration with existing software.
 Nothing prevents you from implementing that functionality.
 The goal of an open community working together on an open roadmap is not to reach complete consensus but to inform each other and discover where there is shared value and need so that you can distribute the necessary resources and investment among multiple members of the community.